 Assistant Director of Operations, Associate Professor

-Dr. Short, came to HU in 2014 as part of the inaugural OTD program faculty.
-Prior to moving to Fort Wayne, he served in New Mexico with the Indian Health Service working cross-culturally with the Native American population.
-As the sole occupational therapist (OT) at his facility, Short provided the rehabilitation needs for a hand surgery clinic, established a hospital-wide ergonomics program, and served patients primarily in an outpatient clinic.
-He also established an OT contracting business serving across the spectrum of OT including home-based pediatrics, rehabilitation, in addition to school settings.
+Dr. Short has been with the HU OTD Program since its inception in 2014 and currently serves in the roles of associate professor and assistant director.
+Prior to moving to Fort Wayne, he worked with the Indian Health Service in New Mexico.
+Short provided the rehabilitation needs for a hand surgery clinic, established a hospital-wide ergonomics program, and served patients primarily in an outpatient setting.
+He also established an OT contracting business providing services across the spectrum of practice including home-based pediatrics, rehabilitation, in addition to school settings.

-Short’s primary area of expertise is hand and upper extremity rehabilitation and as a Certified Hand Therapist (CHT) he remains clinically active in a local outpatient hand clinic.
-Nate obtained his undergraduate degree in psychology from Lee University & attended Belmont University for his doctorate in occupational therapy.
-He is currently a PhD candidate at Kingston University in London, England.
+Short’s primary area of expertise is hand and upper extremity rehabilitation and as a Certified Hand Therapist (CHT) he remains clinically active in a local outpatient therapy clinic.
+He obtained his undergraduate degree in psychology from Lee University & attended Belmont University for his doctorate in occupational therapy.
+He earned his PhD from Kingston University in London, England in Health and Social Care in 2020.

 His research interests include upper extremity rehabilitation, cross-cultural practice, and the societal and clinical impact of technology.
-Short also provides peer-review for scholarly journals within the field and provides expert witness testimony regarding the functional impact of injury.
+He has published and presented numerous research studies related to these topics.
+Short also provides peer-review for scholarly journals within the field as well as expert witness testimony regarding the functional impact of injury.
 As the Assistant Director of Operations for the OTD Program, Short also provides leadership for program development, strategic planning, faculty recruitment, as well as admissions.

-Dr. Short also leads the OTD program partnership with Wheels for the World, a ministry of Joni & Friends International Disability Center.
-The OTD students participate in a regional wheelchair collection project as well as an international service-learning (ISL) experience focused on providing seating and mobility services for individuals with disabilities.
-This experience is integrated in the OTD curriculum and Short has served with students in Romania, Haiti, and Guatemala.
-He also served as a visiting professor of occupational therapy at Liaocheng University in Shandong Province, China in the summer of 2016.
-For his advancement of the profession internationally, he was awarded the 2017 AOTA International Service Award.
+Dr. Short also leads the OTD program partnership with Joni & Friends International Disability Center.
+The OTD students participate in a regional wheelchair collection project as well as an international service-learning (ISL) experience with Joni and Friends’ Cause4Life focused on providing seating and mobility services for individuals with disabilities.
+This experience is integrated in the OTD curriculum and Short has served with students in Romania, Haiti, Guatemala, and Peru.
+He was appointed a visiting professor of occupational therapy at Liaocheng University in Shandong Province, China in the summer of 2016.
+For his advancement of the profession internationally, he was awarded the AOTA International Service Award.

 In his free time, Nate enjoys spending time with his wife and daughter, playing tennis, reading, and traveling.
 The Shorts are also active in their local church.

-- Bachelor of Science in Psychology from Lee University
+- Bachelor of Science in Psychology, Lee University

 - Certified Hand Therapist (CHT)